juergenweb/FrontendLoginRegister/README.md

 - Login data forgotten page
 - Create new login data page
 - Unlock account page

+Which pages are published and which are not depends on your module settings.
+If you decide to offer only a login functionality without the option to register, the registration and activation page will not be published.

 ## Double opt-in for newly registered users
 To prevent fake registration, every new registered user will get a confirmation email which contains an activiation link to verify his account.
 After the user has acitvated his account by clicking on the link, the status of this account will change to "confirmed" and the user will be able to login.